huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Success is not about talent—it’s about the willingness to tackle the boring, repetitive work that others avoid.
 [You have to embrace the boredom in the dark to shine in the light.](https://www.youtube.com/watch?v=vwnTJLMRlFI) [If you want to look good in front of thousands, you have to outwork thousands in front of nobody.](https://x.com/Dame_Lillard/status/555485512492785665) The most exciting outputs come from the most boring inputs.

 Be very biased toward execution.
 Set 5-year goals, but take 10-minute actions.
 Think in terms of decades, but act in terms of days.
 Think as if you were in a marathon, but act as if you were in a sprint.
 Think like a man of action, and act like a man of thought.
+Think globally, but act locally.

 Knowledge is useless until you act on it.
 It’s not enough to know something.
 You have to turn that knowledge into action.